Aditi Rao Hydari On Hollywood Rejecting Her: Makers Felt I Didn't Look 'Conventional Indian'

 Aditi Rao Hydari is a powerhouse performer.
 This has been proved in the multiple projects she had done in the past few years, that too in several industries as well.
 In a recent interview, the actress got talking about being rejected in Hollywood and more.
 Tune in.

-The Actress Lost Projects Because She Looked Like A 'Conventional Indian'
+The Actress Lost Projects Because She Didn't Look Like A 'Conventional Indian'

 "I've lost international films, and in most cases the makers felt I don't look conventional Indian...
 It's surprising how I have been told that I look different quite a number of times.
 Had it happened once I would have still ignored.
 There are instances when even after giving a good audition, the role did not come to me.
 Later when I saw who they cast , it was evident why I got rejected...
 I don't want to name those films as that would not be the right thing to do," she said.